-- 2 handfuls of frozen green beans
+- 2 cups frozen green beans

-- 1 tsp salt
+- 1 teaspoon salt

-- 1 tsp freshly ground black pepper
+- 1 teaspoon freshly ground black pepper

-- 1 tsp garlic pepper
+- 1 teaspoon garlic pepper

 - Preheat the oven to 400 degrees.
 Lightly spray a muffin pan with non-stick spray and set aside.